Social Icons

 Directed by Larry Yang

-What is important to note is what Ride On is not, it is not a semi-autobiography of Jackie Chan’s life as a stuntman.
-He fits the role well, because he is a stunt actor and a major actor known for doing his own stunts.
-Those characteristics fit the movie character, and it seems the movie was written with him in mind, set to be cast for the lead.
-Ride On is a comedy drama about Lao Luo (Jackie Chan) whose life is falling apart and is in a lot of debt.
+What’s important to note is what Ride On is not—it’s not a semi-autobiography of Jackie Chan’s life as a stuntman.
+He fits the role well because he is a stunt actor and a major star known for doing his own stunts.
+Those characteristics align perfectly with the movie’s main character, and it seems like the role was written with him in mind.
+Ride On is a comedy-drama about Lao Luo (Jackie Chan), whose life is falling apart as he drowns in debt.

-It was fun seeing Jackie fight, but this movie does not have the normal intense comedic fights that you will expect from Jackie Chan movies.
-The comedic fights here were dialled down.
+It was fun seeing Jackie fight again, but this movie doesn’t have the intense, comedic fight sequences you’d typically expect from his films.
+The comedic action here is toned down.

-The movie runs on the charm of Jackie Chan, the actor we know and love, and not the character he is playing.
-It was hard to separate both while watching this movie, and found myself supporting Lao not because of the decisions he was making, but because he was Jackie Chan.
-I love Jackie Chan and want everything to work well for him in the movie, and could not separate him and Lao.
+The movie leans heavily on the charm of Jackie Chan, the actor we know and love, rather than the character he’s playing.
+It’s hard to separate the two while watching, and I found myself rooting for Lao—not because of his decisions but simply because he’s Jackie Chan.
+I love Jackie Chan and wanted everything to work out for him in the movie, which made it difficult to view Lao as a distinct character.

 0 comments: